dolanmiu/MMM-awesome-alexa/README.md

    }
    ```

-4. Then, add the config from the website above and put it into the `modules` section of your `config/config.js` file.
+2. Then, add the config from the website above and put it into the `modules` section of your `config/config.js` file.

+## Usage
-5. Finally, say boot up `Magic Mirror` and say "Alexa, what time is it?" 😊
+Boot up `Magic Mirror` and say "Alexa, what time is it?", or "Alexa, tell me a joke" 😊.

 ## What to do next?
 So you have got it this far and very happy with your working Alexa-enabled MagicMirror.
 You can then change your time/location; by default, the Alexa is based in Seattle: https://github.com/alexa/alexa-avs-sample-app/issues/222